dhadvepurva/Stock-Prediction-LSTM/README.md

 # Stock-Prediction-LSTM
-hello my name is purva dhadve
-i made this google stock prediction project using RNN and LSTM
+This is google stock prediction project using RNN and LSTM